 - Employee coverage, which covers the employee only; and

-- Family coverage, which covers the employee, the employee's spouse or registered domestic partner and/or their dependent children.
+- Family coverage, which covers the employee, the employee's spouse or registered domestic partner and/or their eligible dependent children.

 Employees pay the full cost of coverage of any VAD&D Insurance, which they purchase on a pre-tax basis.

 Employees can purchase VAD&D Insurance in dollar increments of a factor times compensation benefit.
-Employees will be able to elect a coverage amount that best fits their needs in increments beginning at ½ of annual compensation to 10 times annual compensation to a maximum of $1,000,000.
+Employees will be able to elect a coverage amount in increments beginning at ½ of annual compensation to 10 times annual compensation to a maximum of $1,000,000.
 Additional information can be found in the Evidence of Coverage.

 "Annual compensation" means an employee's annual wage or salary as reported by his or her employer for the work performed as of the date of loss.
 It does not include earnings received as bonuses, overtime pay or other extra compensation.
 Annual Compensation includes: A change in the amount of Annual Compensation is effective on the date of the change, if the Employer gives the Insurance Company written notice of the change and the required premium is paid.
 Commissions will be averaged for the 12 months just prior to the date the covered loss occurs, or the months employed, if less than 12 months.